Hydrospheredata/mist/docs/http_api.md

 - Endpoint (previously was routers) - thing that describe job (path to artifact, class name, job parameters)
 - Job - fact of endpoint invocation
-- Context (namespace) - group of spark configs or settings for SparkContext creation
+- Namespace - SparkContext configs and Mist configs for given SparkContext
+- Worker - Mist slave instance that holds Spark Driver application
-- Mode - job can be runned in two worker modes: `shared` or `exclusive`
+- Mode - job can be run in two worker modes: `shared` or `exclusive`
     - Shared - all jobs from same context are using one spark driver application
-    - Exclusive - fresh driver aplication will be created for one job invocation
+    - Exclusive - fresh driver application will be created for one job invocation

 #### Rest